Design Systems

 To facilitate the documentation of components, various template formats have been developed to simplify the process and reduce the structural workload for employees

-Bottlenecks in developer resources led to the decision to use an inner source model.
+Bottlenecks in development and design resources led to the decision to use an inner source model.
 A first version of the governance process was developed and introduced to decide when something should become part of the system or whether a development is a stand-alone solution.

 Automation, PR rules & semantic versioning